breakthrough-treatment-liver-cancer

 stem-cell-therapy-liver-cancer-hcc

 Patients diagnosed with HCC who initially might have responded well to medications that target PD-1 protein (checkpoint inhibitors) can, over a short time, develop resistance to these therapies, significantly if cancer has metastasized from its primary location to spawn additional liver tumors.
-In such cases, genes encoded with tumor-associated antigens (TAA) induces a much for an adequate response from the immune system.
+In such cases, genes encoded with tumor-associated antigens (TAA) induce an adequate response from the immune system.

 Earlier clinical trials on liver cancer focused on identifying the proliferating progenitor cells (CD34+) in human blood.
 These progenitor cells are stimulated by cytokines (GM-CSF and TNF-alpha) to differentiate into dendritic cells rapidly.
-For some cases, using a combination of IL-4 & GM-CSF helps to generate significantly larger quantities of cancer-fighting dendritic cells from monocytes and macrophages.
+In some cases, using a combination of IL-4 and GM-CSF helps generate significantly larger quantities of cancer-fighting dendritic cells from monocytes and macrophages.

 Immunological therapy for liver cancer might soon be the gold standard in the treatment of liver tumors for these reasons:

-• Targeted Liver cancer immunotherapy can target and debulk the tumor mass at the same time kill the tumor via inducing a normal cellular response and paracrine cell signaling
+• Targeted Liver cancer immunotherapy can target and debulk the tumor mass at the same time, kill cancer via inducing a normal cellular response and paracrine cell signaling

 • Immunological therapies help save a copy of the memory responses (immunosurveillance).
 This significantly reduced the risk of relapses.

-• The combination of stem cells and immunotherapy growth factors help to reduce nearby lesions and prevents metastases from forming on the cellular level, thus improving cytoreduction while avoiding the destruction of normal healthy cells
+• Combining stem cells and immunotherapy growth factors helps reduce nearby lesions.
+It prevents metastases from forming on the cellular level, thus improving cytoreduction while avoiding the destruction of normal healthy cells.

-• Liver Cancer stem cells therapies are non-toxic and may not require the use of chemotherapy and its adverse side effects
+• Liver Cancer stem cell therapies are non-toxic and may not require chemotherapy and its adverse side effects.

 CAR-T Cell Therapy for Liver Cancer